MagellaX/StreamAttn/docs/Index.md

 The chosen tile size (`TILE_K = 64`) is a starting point.
 Optimal performance may require experimenting with different tile sizes based on your hardware.
 If performance is suboptimal, use profiling tools (e.g., NVIDIA Nsight compute) to identify and resolve bottlenecks.

-### Triton Limitations
+### Triton Notes

 Currently, Triton does not expose `cp.async`.
 This implementation relies on `tl.load` with masking and autotuned tile sizes.
-The module automatically falls back to PyTorch SDPA for autograd or masking.
+The fused forward supports native boolean/additive attention masks, dropout, and ALiBi biasing.
+Deterministic mode (`set_deterministic`) seeds the Philox stream so dropout/mask sampling is reproducible.
+When `dropout_p == 0`, the same saved `lse` is reused to run a single-sweep backward pass; otherwise we fall back to PyTorch SDPA for gradients.

 ### Distributed Setup Issues